Parti de la démocratie socialiste

-Founded as the New Democratic Party of Quebec [Nouveau Parti Démocratique du Québec (NPDQ)], the NPDQ was originally affiliated with the federal New Democratic Party (NDP) but separated from the NDP in 1989 before disaffiliating entirely in 1991.
-A new section of the federal NDP, called New Democratic Party of Canada – Québec Section was refounded in 1990, and is active only in federal politics.
+Its roots go back to 1939, as the Quebec branch of the Co-operative Commonwealth Federation (later the New Democratic Party, NDP).
+The party was long affiliated with its federal counterpart and known as the New Democratic Party of Quebec (NPDQ) from 1963 to 1994.
+As the NPDQ became increasingly favourable towards Quebec nationalism, it separated from the federal NDP in 1989 before disaffiliating entirely in 1991.
+It adopted the PDS name in 1994.
+A new section of the federal NDP, called New Democratic Party of Canada – Québec Section was founded in 1990; it is active only in federal politics.

 History

+Foundation and early history

-The PDS' roots can be traced to 1939, with the founding of the Fédération du Commonwealth Coopératif (FCC), later renamed Parti social démocratique du Québec (PSD) in 1955.
-The FCC/PSD was the Quebec counterpart of Canada's federal Co-operative Commonwealth Federation (CCF) party.
+The party was founded in 1939 as the Fédération du Commonwealth Coopératif (FCC), the Quebec counterpart of Canada's federal Co-operative Commonwealth Federation (CCF) party.
+It was led by Romuald-Joseph Lamoureux in the 1944 general election, where the FCC won 2.89% of the vote and elected one MLA: David Côté in Rouyn-Noranda.
+However, Côté left the party in 1945 to sit as an independent and did not seek re-election.

+The party was led by Thérèse Casgrain from 1951 to 1957, during which the name Parti social démocratique du Québec (Social Democratic Party of Quebec) was adopted in 1955, and by Michel Chartrand from 1957 to 1960.

+Refoundation and federal focus

-After the CCF became the New Democratic Party (NDP) in 1961, the NPDQ was created in 1963 following the concerted efforts of the Quebec Federation of Labour (Fédération des travailleurs du Québec) (FTQ) and of the Quebec section of the Co-operative Commonwealth Federation (CCF), which had been known as the Parti social démocratique du Québec (PSD) since 1955.
+After the CCF became the New Democratic Party (NDP) in 1961, the NPDQ was created in 1963 following the concerted efforts of the Quebec Federation of Labour and of the Quebec section of the CCF.
+However, the party soon split over the issue of Quebec self-determination.
+In November 1963, Quebec sovereigntists left to form the Parti socialiste du Québec (PSQ), including former leader Chartrand.

+As a result of the split, the NPDQ was active exclusively on the federal political level in Quebec, implicitly leaving the provincial political level to the pro-independence PSQ.
+After the PSQ became defunct around 1968, the NPDQ continued to concentrate most of its attention on the federal level during the 1970s and the early 1980s.
+It made a few incursions on the provincial level, running a few candidates, first in the Quebec general election of 1970, and later in the general election of 1976, the second time as part of a coalition with the Regroupement des militants syndicaux (RMS).
 On the federal level, in its role as the Quebec section of the NDP, the NPDQ contested the Canadian federal elections between 1962 and 1988.

-Until the end of the 1960s, in conformity with the division of roles that had been decided in 1963, the NPDQ was active exclusively on the federal political level in Quebec.
-This left the provincial political level to the pro-independence Parti socialiste du Québec, PSQ) led by former PSD leader Michel Chartrand.
-After the disappearance of the PSQ around 1968, the NPDQ continued to concentrate most of its attention on the federal level during the 1970s and the early 1980s.
-It made a few incursions on the provincial level, running a few candidates, first in the Quebec general election of 1970, and later in the general election of 1976, the second time as part of a coalition with the Regroupement des militants syndicaux (RMS).

 The provincial party became defunct following leader Henri-François Gautrin's resignation in 1979.

 In the mid-1980s, the federal NDP's Quebec section determined that there was a new political vacuum in Quebec politics and that, in addition to its role in federal politics, the time had come for the NPDQ to return to the provincial scene.
 The NPDQ registered as a political party in Quebec in 1985 and selected Jean-Paul Harney as leader.
 It ran in the general elections in 1985, 1989 and 1994.